wbotelhos/raty/README.md

-	targetFormat : '{score}'                                      // Template to interpolate the score with some thing. targetKeep   : false                                          // If the last choose value will be keeped on mouseout. targetText   : ''                                             // Default value when there's no score or targetKeep is off. targetType   : 'hint'                                         // What display on target element: hint or number. width        : undefined                                      // The container width of the stars.
+	targetFormat : '{score}'                                      // Template to interpolate the score with some thing. targetKeep   : false                                          // If the last choose value will be keeped on mouseout. targetText   : ''                                             // Default value when there's no score or targetKeep is off. targetType   : 'hint'                                         // What display on target element: hint or score. width        : undefined                                      // The container width of the stars.

 ## Usage